 It has always been a point of great interest to look into the projected reflections of others too… in reality grass is never green on the other side.

 From where I grew up in a joint family system, birds are often referred as ‘chairman da Chamba’ ( flock of birds); just like the migratory birds who fly away (when it is their time to get married).
-This title is either used as a reason to pamper and spoil the guest birds (which I had a privilege) or a bit unfortunate to be treated indifferently with less emotional attachment.
+This title is either used as a reason to pamper and spoil the guest birds or a bit unfortunate to be treated indifferently with less emotional attachment.